lhbench/lhbench/README.md

 ### Have you run this benchmark on a traditional data warehouse?

-This benchmark is aimed at highlighting design choices between specifically LakeHouse storage systems.
-Many data warehouses have had TPC-DS and TPC-DS Refresh run against them which could be used as points of comparison, but the large file count and micro merge benchmarks are meant to highlight aspects of LakeHouse system design that don’t apply to traditional data warehouses.
+This benchmark is aimed at highlighting design choices between specifically Lakehouse storage systems.
+Many data warehouses have had TPC-DS and TPC-DS Refresh run against them which could be used as points of comparison, but the large file count and micro merge benchmarks are meant to highlight aspects of Lakehouse system design that don’t apply to traditional data warehouses.

 ### What are CoW and MoR?